arunsrin/arunsrin.mkdocs/home/notes/git.md

 If your work repos are in `~/work`, you can have a separate user/email etc for repos in that folder.

+## Create an empty commit

+`git commit --allow-empty -m "blah blah"`

+Useful if you have a gitops workflow and just want to raise a PR to trigger something from there.

 ## Show parents of a merge commit

 ``` sh